catmullet/go-workers/README.md

 ```

 ### Setting Timeouts or Deadlines
 If your workers needs to stop at a deadline or you just need to have a timeout use the SetTimeout or SetDeadline methods.
+(These must be in place before setting the workers off to work.)
 ```go
  // Setting a timeout of 2 seconds timeoutWorker.SetTimeout(2 * time.Second)